-- 4. PNG files: plots made from the various data file mentioned above.
-Python and the matplotlib package was used here but you are free to use any plotting software you prefer. - 3.
+- ~/rosetta\workshop/tutorials/ligand\docking/1\vanilla\docking/scripts/extract\scores.bash \ rmsd\to\best\model.sc - 4.
+PNG files: plots made from the various data file mentioned above.
+The Python matplotlib package was used here but you are free to use any plotting software you prefer. - 3.
 In this case, we have the correct answer based on the crystal structure so we can examine a score vs rmsd plot to see if the better scoring models are indeed closer to the native ligand binding mode.
 Open up the plot with the following command: